CloudScale-Project/CloudStore/deployment-scripts/README.md

 * paramiko
 * boto

+You also need to set `PYTHONPATH` environment to this directory, e.g.:

+`$ export PYTHONPATH=/home/cloudscale/Downloads/Showcase-master/deployment-scripts`

 ##Usage
 We provided scripts for deploying showcase on Amazon Web Services (AWS) and OpenStack.
 On AWS the showcase is deployed into autiscalability group.
 On OpenStack is deployed in cluster of 4 machines.